 Get suggestions on people to network with, questions to ask, or how to craft an email request.

-• What are 10 questions I should ask this alum to understand if (insert job function) is a good extension of my experience in (insert experience).
+• What are 10 questions I should to understand if (insert job function) is a good extension of my experience in (insert experience).

-• Suggest some questions for an informational interview with an Acquisitions Editor at a Publishing House.
+• Suggest questions for an informational interview with an Acquisitions Editor at a Publishing House.

-• What are 5 other job titles that I should consider when trying to conduct informational interviews with Marketing Managers?
+• What are 5 job titles that I should consider when scheduling informational interviews with Marketing Managers?

-• What are the trends shaping the X industry in 2024?
+• What are the trends shaping the X industry this year?

-• Can you help me write an 8 -10 sentence introduction for an informational interview with an Economic Consultant?
+• Help me write an 8 -10 sentence introduction for an informational interview with an Economic Consultant?
 Insert Resume

 Compile helpful examples of cost-of-living data in trying to negotiate your salary.